 Why are some older buildings taller than new ones built on my residential street?

-Some older buildings may indeed be taller than new buildings because the older homes were built before the current zoning ordinance became law in the city of Chicago.
+Some older buildings may indeed be taller than new buildings because the older homes were built before the current comprehensive zoning ordinance became law in the city of Chicago.
 Any new construction must comply with the current zoning ordinance, which was passed in 2004.
 Renovating an existing building, however, may allow an owner to maintain the building’s current height.

-I noticed that some new buildings on Roscoe Street are taller than other buildings?
+Some new buildings on Roscoe Street are taller than other buildings?
 Why is that?